art-emini/EasyToken/README.md

     console.log(token)
 });

-// OR Create a 6 digit random number with no options.
+// Create a 6 digit random number with no options.

 var token = EasyToken.createShort();